- 40.91k views

 Valparaiso is a tapestry of mesmerizing chaos, old architecture, ramshackle funiculars, colorful street art, and the beautiful Pacific coast.
 Home to 45 historic hills, it is Santiago’s bohemian hideaway, a favorite among artists, philosophers, and romantics.
 In 2003, it was declared a UNESCO World Heritage site.
-Since then, more and more tourists have been attracted to visit – and some, to stay.
+Since then, more and more tourists on their Chile tour have been attracted to visit – and some, to stay.

 There are two primary modes of transportation you can use to get from Santiago to Valparaiso.
 The 120 kilometers land distance can be covered either by bus or car.
 Unfortunately, Valparaiso cannot be accessed by air as there is no airport near Valparaiso.